 Survival Tips for Visiting the Roman Forum and Palatine Hill

-Visit the Roman Forum and Palatine Hill after visiting the Colosseum – your skip-the-line Colosseum tour ticket will include the entry and a guided tour).
+Visit the Roman Forum and Palatine Hill after visiting the Colosseum – your skip-the-line tour tickets will include essential priority entry.

 Nearest Metro: Colosseo